 I’ve told you about my husband’s family place up in the Adirondacks… it’s right on a lake.
 It’s rustic and amazing and we love it there.
 Being on the water, most of the families have a boat of some sort (if not more than one).
 His family has always has a few- what they call the “dingy”- which is a row-boat (it’s got to be at least 30 years old), a metal canoe (probably 20 years or so) and a 4 (yes, FOUR) horsepower motor.
 If you’ve never had the ‘pleasure’ of a trip with a 4 horsepower motor… well, you’ve obviously managed to get somewhere… ever. lol.
 A turtle moves faster, I just know it.

-The next year (two years ago- Summer of 10) we bought a new (to us) boat.
+The next year we bought a new (to us) boat.
 It’s a 88 CVX something-or-another (this is where the “girl” in me rears its head) and it looks like this:

-In the meantime, I discovered Simply Spray Fabric Paint (see my purple chair post here) and immediately joined their facebook page (here) when I was so happy with the results of their product.
-A few months ago they started posting about Leather and Vinyl Cote.
+In the meantime, I discovered Simply Spray Fabric Paint (see my purple chair post) and immediately went to their facebook page when I was so happy with the results of their product.
+A few months later they started posting about a new product Leather and Vinyl Cote.
 “Spray Paint” Type products for Leather and Vinyl… seriously?!
 How cool is that?!
 I was, of course full of questions and someone was kind enough to answer them all.
 I even sent an email with very specific coverage queries.
 Emily answered me and then asked if I would be interested in testing the Vinyl Cote product.
 Ummm, Would I?!
 That’s a certain YES!!

 I sent her the before pictures of the boat- No surprise that she said “Those seats are pretty bad, I don’t think this product will work for you”.
 Ha!
 Remember how Brian forgets things?
 What an incredible surprise to get up to NY this year and see that indeed, the seats had been recovered… Check it out!